Unconscious communication

 Unconscious (or intuitive) communication is the subtle, unintentional, unconscious cues that provide information to another individual.
-It can be verbal (speech patterns, physical activity while speaking, or the tone of voice of an individual) or it can be nonverbal (facial expressions and body language).
+It can be verbal (speech patterns, physical activity while speaking, or the tone of voice of an individual) or it can be non-verbal (facial expressions and body language).
 Some psychologists instead use the term honest signals because such cues are involuntary behaviors that often convey emotion whereas body language can be controlled.
 Many decisions are based on unconscious communication, which is interpreted and created in the right hemisphere of the brain.
 The right hemisphere is dominant in perceiving and expressing body language, facial expressions, verbal cues, and other indications that have to do with emotion but it does not exclusively deal with the unconscious.

 Little is known about the unconscious mind or about how decisions are made based on unconscious communications except that they are always unintentional.
 There are two types of unconscious communications: intrapersonal and interpersonal.